Erlösung dem Erlöser

 strange — Nietzschean, all in all — treatment of Christianity.
 But, where Nietzsche advocated a total break ... and in the end got bogged down and lost in his

 project of an absolute fracturing of the history of the world, Wagner, on the contrary, proposed a positive treatment.
 Parsifal is the

 eternal return applied to Christianity.
 Christianity returns but it does so in an aesthetically affirmed mode, that of the "Redemption to the Redeemer", as

 though it had to return as something different from, yet based on, itself.

 Alain Badiou: Five Lessons on Wagner, translated by Susan Spitzer, Verso, London and NY 2010.

-here are four possible endings (with infinitely many possible variations), in
+here are at least four possible endings (with infinitely many possible variations),

 radical changes to the ending, such as returning to Wagner's 1865 idea of resurrecting Titurel (

 Titurel rises from his coffin and gives his blessing)2.